Student sustainability opportunities

 One of our main goals of integrating sustainability into our campus is to provide you with exciting opportunities and to help you gain key skills for your future career.
 We try and use all of our sustainable initiatives within our teaching and research, using the campus as a ‘Living Lab’; as well as offering many extra-curricular activities.

 As a student here you will get lots of opportunities to learn about how sustainability is relevant to your subject.
 This might include doing a case study project assessing how sustainability features can be incorporated into a building conversion project; or perhaps investigating how the long-term management of soils affects agriculture; or working with a local wildlife group to determine the most effective way of restoring the habitat of a rare bird, insect, or plant.
 Students often visit our farms as part of their programmes to look at how sustainability can be delivered in practice; and you will also have the opportunity to base your dissertation around the projects happening on campus – for example, you might like to review the corporate social responsibility reporting of the University or assess the benefits of the University’s Environmental Management System.

-The sustainability team and Students Union also organise events and activities throughout the year, such as the annual Green RAU Week, the Fairtrade and Local Bake Off, energy saving promotions and environmental competitions.
+The sustainability team and Students Union also organise events and activities throughout the year, such as Dr Bike, Fairtrade Fortnight, and the ‘Be the Change Week’.
 You can also find out about all our sustainability opportunities during induction week.

 For any questions or to register interest about these initiatives or getting involved in other ways, please contact email@example.com.